 Slide a slip nut over the unthreaded end of the new tail piece with the threaded part of the nut pointed out.
-Connect the tail piece to the sink drain and tighten the slip nut with the channel lock pliers.
+Connect the tail piece to the sink drain and tighten the slip nut with the tongue-and-groove pliers.

 Slide the remaining two slip nuts on each end of the new sink trap.
 Connect the sink trap to the main drain line coming from the wall using the slip nut to secure the sink trap.
 Attach the other end of the sink trap to the tail piece.
 Secure the sink trap to the tail piece by tightening down the slip nut.

-Tighten down the sink drain flange using a pipe wrench to turn the retaining nut under the sink ¼ turn.
+Tighten down the sink drain flange using a pipe wrench to turn the retaining nut under the sink 1/4 turn.

 Kenneth Crawford is a freelance writer with more than 10 years of experience.
 His work has appeared in both print and online publications, including "The American Chronicle."
 Crawford holds an associate degree in business administration from Commonwealth College.